 The Compensation Committee determines, subject to the approval of the Board of Directors, the number of PSUs to be granted, and to which Participants, under the PSU Plan.
 PSUs granted to a Participant are credited to the Participant's PSU account.
-The vesting schedule for PSUs issued in 2010 is three years and is set out in the agreement between the Corporation and the Participant under which the PSU is granted (the "Grant Agreement").
-Each PSU granted gives the Participant the right to receive, with respect to each such PSU that vests in accordance with the terms of the grant, an amount in cash equal to the market value of one Common Share at the third anniversary of the date of grant, at the time, in the manner and subject to performance-based vesting criteria based upon an increase in earnings per share over the three year period.
-PSUs become 100% vested at cumulative 10% growth in earnings per share over such period and decreasing in stages to 0% vesting at less than cumulative 9% growth in earnings per share over such period.
-In respect of the 2010 PSU grants and as at December 31, 2010, at 100% vesting, 119,245 PSUs would become vested; and at 200% vesting, 238,489 PSUs would become vested.
+The vesting schedule for PSUs is three years and is set out in the agreement between the Corporation and the Participant under which the PSU is granted (the "Grant Agreement").
+Each PSU granted gives the Participant the right to receive, with respect to each such PSU that vests in accordance with the terms of the grant, an amount in cash equal to the market value of one Common Share at the third anniversary of the date of grant, at the time, in the manner and subject to the restrictions set out in the PSU Plan and the Grant Agreement.
+The PSUs are subject to performance-based vesting criteria based upon an increase in earnings per share over the three year period.
+PSUs become 100% vested at cumulative 10% growth in earnings per share over the three year period, increasing in stages to 200% vesting at cumulative 20% or more growth in earnings per share over such period and decreasing in stages to 80% vesting at less than cumulative 9% growth for PSUs issued in 2010).
+As at December 31, 2011 if the PSUs issued at outstanding were to vest, at 100% vesting, 280,179 PSUs would become vested and at 200% vesting, 560,358 PSUs would become vested.